drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Databases of Commercial Molecules

-Throughout the world, there are thousands of chemical suppliers offering more than 3 million organic compounds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/databases-commercial-molecules-d06999de'><i class='fa fa-play' aria-hidden='true'></i></button>Throughout the world, there are thousands of chemical suppliers offering more than 3 million organic compounds.
 Soon combinatorial chemistry will lead to an explosion of this number.
 The advantage of using commercially available molecules in database searching is that they can be purchased and tested rapidly.
 This accelerates the lead discovery process.
 In order to conduct the searching in 3D, model-builders are used to convert the 2D catalogs into 3D databases.

 ![](https://media.drugdesign.org/course/ligand-based-approaches/4_8_0_1.png){: loading=lazy }